WHY CHOOSE US? Our Specialist Plastic Surgeons change lives!

 Our Surgeons are on a mission to help individuals improve their life by helping them remove obstacles to confidence.

 We aim to make a real difference to individuals, communities, society and the medical profession.
-But we have strong values and professional ethos about what is not to be compromised on when it comes to surgery: meticulously precise planning; the right procedure for the right patient at the right time by the right Surgeon in the right facility, and the best in Post-Op Patient Care.
+But we have strong values and professional ethos about what is not to be compromised on when it comes to surgery: meticulously precise planning; the right procedure for the right patient at the right time by the right Surgeon in the right facility, and best practices for Post-Op Patient Care and scar management.

 We primarily operate in fully accredited Hospitals in Melbourne, using a highly-experienced Surgery Team including top Anesthetists.

-Why us: We’re HIGHLY experienced and have helped thousands of plastic surgery patients get it right and get the look they wanted
+Why us: We’re HIGHLY experienced and have helped thousands of plastic surgery patients have a good experience as they progressed through their cosmetic plastic surgery journey.

-Your choice of six of Melbourne’s most experienced Plastic Surgeons located in Hawthorn or Berwick or Williamstown in Victoria.
+Your choice of some of Melbourne’s most experienced Plastic Surgeons, with top Melbourne locations: Hawthorn or Berwick or Williamstown in Australia (Melbourne, Victoria).

 Dr Craig Rubinstein – Plastic and Cosmetic Surgeon (Hawthorn)